shamspias/predict-disease-based-on-symptoms/README.md

 disease_model.py
 Main Model of Disease,
-After modifying dataset into a python dictionary-like, disease in a key and all symptoms related to that disease, a list of value.
+After modifying dataset into a python dictionary-like, disease in a key and all symptoms related to that disease, to value as list

 disease.py
 List of all disease